loimu/rtbth-dkms/README.md

-This is a kernel module for Ralink RT3290 chip which makes it work with Bluez software and driver.
+This is a Linux kernel module for a Ralink RT3290 wireless device.
+It enables [Bluez](http://www.bluez.org) software and driver support for RT3290.

 This module has no official support by Mediatek.
 Support was discontinued.